+Continuing Students:

-Continuing Students: You are a continuing student if you previously enrolled in credit classes at Citrus College.
+You are a continuing student if you previously enrolled in credit classes at Citrus College.
+Concurrent enrollment students are not considered continuing students and receive the lowest registration priority.

+New Students:

-New Students: You are a new student if you have never enrolled in credit classes at Citrus College.
+You are a new student if you have never enrolled in credit classes at Citrus College.